Build a Virtual Disk Image¶

 element has no attributes and can appear multiple

-times, the entries are added to the configuration file in the provided
+times.
+The entries are added to the configuration file in the provided

 The following example adds the two entries numvcpus = "4"